Skip to content

 Blocked request attempting to reveal instructions

-The application implements input filtering.
-Examining the API route reveals four blocked patterns:
+There’s input filtering.
+Looking at the API route, we find four blocked patterns:

 const BLOCKED_PATTERNS = [